-The fees that LIHI charges to Certificate applicants and holders include fees associated with application review as well as annual fees to maintain an active LIHI certificate.
+The fees that LIHI charges to Certificate applicants and holders include fees associated with application review as well as annual fees to maintain an active LIHI Certificate.
 There are three parts of the LIHI Application Process, each involving a separate fee component.
 Part 1 consists of an initial Intake Review, which allows the applicant to submit a questionnaire and receive a preliminary non-published review of the facility as well as a cost estimate to proceed with a formal LIHI application.
 Part 2 is the formal LIHI application, which is published for a 60-day public comment period.
-The date that a formal application is posted for public comment becomes the Certificate Effective date if the Certificate is issued.
+The date that a full application (complete application and fee) is received becomes the Certificate Effective date if the Certificate is issued.
+Applications are posted for public comment as soon as possible after receipt of the full application.
 Part 3 is the review of an application for additional terms, referred to as Recertification.
 Typically, the term of a LIHI certificate is five years, although there are opportunities for longer terms under certain conditions.
 Approximately six months prior to the expiration of the term, the facility owner is invited to apply for Recertification.

 Intake Review Fees